 When you finally sit down to consider the contents of your will — basically, what goes to whom — naming an executor (“liquidator” in Quebec) is likely the biggest task.

-After all, you’re expecting this person (or persons; more about that below) to fulfill all your final wishes when you’re no longer there.
+After all, you’re expecting this person (or persons; more about that below) to fulfil all your final wishes when you’re no longer there.
 By definition, then, your executor is someone you trust.
 It’s also someone who’s willing to shoulder a big responsibility.
 Because, depending on the size and complexity of your estate, it can be a lot of work, stretching over many months.

 Your executor will liaise with government agencies, banks and institutions, pay taxes, manage and dispose of assets, and disperse whatever is left to your heirs.
 Delays, red tape and unforeseen obstacles are baked into the process.
 So patience is definitely a virtue.